 Tasks will be assigned to the students while on their experiential placements.
-This structured learning is intended to provide students with a planned approach and to meet programme and experiential learning goals, with Supervisors and Preceptors involved in planning and feedback.
+This structured learning is intended to provide students with a planned approach and to meet programme and experiential learning goals, with Trainers involved in planning and feedback.
 This allows the student to develop the required competencies, which are aligned to professional entry requirements, over the five-year programme.

-APPEL’s experiential learning programme commences with a short placement (either a two-week block or a twleve-week longitudinal placement of one afternoon per week for twelve weeks) in second year followed by a four-month placement in fourth year, and an eight-month placement in fifth year.
+APPEL’s experiential learning programme commences with a short placement (either a two-week block or a twelve-week longitudinal placement of one afternoon per week for twelve weeks) in second year, followed by a four-month placement in fourth year, and an eight-month placement in fifth year.

-The invaluable role of the Supervisor and Preceptor is that of helping to nurture the knowledge, skills, behaviours, and values of the student along their journey of experiential learning.
-Supervisors and Preceptors are integral to the students’ transition to a pharmacist.
-Supervising students also provides the Supervisors and Preceptors with the opportunity to develop new skills, to nurture and promote the profession of pharmacy, and to influence the education of our future colleagues.
+The invaluable role of an APPEL Trainer is that of helping to nurture the knowledge, skills, behaviours, and values of the student along their journey of experiential learning.
+Supervisors, Preceptors, and Senior Preceptors are integral to the students’ transition to a pharmacist.
+Supervising students also provides the Trainers with the opportunity to develop new skills, to nurture and promote the profession of pharmacy, and to influence the education of our future colleagues.

 Lewis, L.H. & Williams C.J.
 (1994).
 In Jackson, L. & Caffarella R.S.
 (Eds.)
 Experiential Learning: A New Approach.